 What You Can Do

 No one wants to go bald, but unfortunately, it is a reality for most men.
 However, there are things you can do to slow the process.
 A hair transplant operation is an option for those with serious problems.
 You can also take medications like Propecia or Rogaine.
 Know that these come with some side effects that can be very undesirable.

 To avoid going bald in the long run, you can lead a healthy lifestyle and eat foods that increase hair growth.
 Some examples of that is fatty fish like salmon, protein rich food like yogurt and meat, dark greens like spinach and colorful fruits and vegetables.
 Remember that sufficient water also plays an important role.
 All the cells in your body need hydration to stay healthy.

 Wind down and do not stress.
 Stress has a negative impact on your whole body, but it also affects your hair growth.
 If you have time, do a scalp massage at home with an essential oil.
 Massaging your scalp will increase the circulation and blood flow, which promotes healthy hair growth and cell rejuvenation.

 You can also take a natural supplement, that will give you the vitamins and minerals you need to keep your hair happy.
-Nutrafol supplements contain several naturally derived ingredients that work synergistically to give you the best hair growth possible.
-It also contains biotin, which is essential for hair growth.
+Nutrafol supplements contain several naturally derived ingredients that help support your hair health and hair growth.

 Make an active decision to not go bald – there are too many ways to avoid it.